datarobot/datarobot-user-models/model_templates/python3_pmml_inference/README.md

-## Python PMML inference model template
+## Python PMML Inference Model Template

 This model is intended to work with the [Python 3 pypmml Drop-In Environment](../../public_dropin_environments/python3_pmml).